dlcs/starsky/README.md

 ### Plaintext lines

-Where possible this splits the plaintext representation into separate lines
+Where possible this splits the plaintext representation into separate lines.

 ### Coordinates

 Gets the coordinates of bounding boxes around phrases, typically used to avoid storing bounding boxes for every word in a search service, instead just storing the position of the first character.
 The input requires the uri of the image as well as the character positions of the first character of each token in the phrase which were stored when they were indexed.
-The returned result may contain more than one phrase (and hence bounding boxe) if the positions supplied overlap more than one line.
+The returned result may contain more than one phrase (and hence bounding boxes) if the positions supplied overlap more than one line.

 method: POST
 example request: